Hanabi-Live/hanabi-live/docs/VARIANTS.md

 - Rank clues are limited to 1 and 2.
 - "1" rank clue touches all odd cards, "2" touches all even cards.

+### Funnels

+- Rank clues also touch all lower ranked cards.

 <br />

 ## Full Variant Listing